 KPIs discussed below were based on consolidated amounts as portions pertaining to the Company's subsidiary, ATI Batangas, Inc. (ATIB) were not material.
-As of end 2018:
+As of end 2017:

-- ATIB's total assets were only 10.0% of the consolidated total assets - Income before other income and expense from ATIB was only 10.9% of consolidated income before other income and expense.
+- ATIB's total assets were only 10.0% of the consolidated total assets - Income before other income and expense from ATIB was only 10.9% of consolidated income before other income and expense.3

 Consolidated KPI Manner of Calculation 2017 2016 Discussion Return on Capital Employed Percentage of income before interest and tax over capital employed 19.2% 16.2% Increase resulted from higher income before other income (expense) during the period.
 Return on Equity attributable to equity holders of the parent Percentage of net income over equity attributable to equity holders of the parent 19.6% 16.9% Improved due to higher increase in net income.
 Current ratio Ratio of current assets over current liabilities 2.44 : 1.00 2.85 : 1.00 Decrease due to higher current liabilities.
 Asset to equity ratio Ratio of total assets over equity attributable to equity holders of the parent 1.89 : 1.00 1.97 : 1.00 Decrease due to higher equity.
 Debt to equity ratio Ratio of total liabilities over equity attributable to equity holders of the parent 0.89 : 1.00 0.97 : 1.00 Decrease due to higher equity.
 Days Sales in Receivables (DSR) Gross trade receivables over revenues multiplied by number of days 11 days 12 days Due to improved collection efforts.
 Net Income Margin Net income over revenues less government share in revenues 28.7% 25.3% Increase due to higher revenues.
-Reportable Injury Frequency Rate (RIFR) Number of reportable injuries within a given accounting period relative to the total 0.53 1.05 Improved as a result of extensive safety campaign and strict implementation of HSES policies.

-Income before other income and expense is defined as income before net financing costs, net gains on derivative instruments and others.
+3 Income before other income and expense is defined as income before net financing costs, net gains on derivative instruments and others.